Throw a warning/notice when --journal is specified with --bluestore

-#1 Updated by David Galloway about 1 year ago
+#1 Updated by David Galloway over 1 year ago

 - Subject changed from Show journal information to Throw a warning/notice when --journal is specified with --bluestore

 I'm changing this to a suggestion since ceph-volume /does/ display journal information. ceph noobs like me might benefit from being notified that bluestore OSDs don't have journals.

-#2 Updated by Alfredo Deza about 1 year ago
+#2 Updated by Alfredo Deza over 1 year ago